Getting Ready For Hurricane Season 2019

 Pre-Storm Prep:

-Your cleaning providers are valuable partners for preparing your facility, so collaborate on pre-storm emergency procedures.
+Cleaning crews are your valuable partners for preparing your facility, so collaborate on pre-storm emergency procedures.
 This should include scheduling trash pick-ups to remove any remaining waste, moving exterior receptacles indoors, and storing any hazardous materials in elevated locations.
 Any pre-storm cleaning should focus on high-priority zones such as restrooms and kitchens.
 Include key vendors in discussions on their potential assistance in reinforcing building protections, from loading sandbags to boarding up doors and windows.

 For more information, check out the hurricane emergency guides for Miami-Dade, Broward and Palm Beach.